 A Simple Swipe

-While Mitsubishi Electric has yet to put the app on the market, its intuitive approach promises to make conversations with people who have hearing impairments smoother, richer and more profound.
+It’s an intuitive approach to make conversations with people who have hearing impairments smoother, richer and more profound.
 With conventional sign language and written communication, those with hearing difficulties struggle to follow explanations that involve pointing to documents and diagrams.
 That’s because it’s difficult to watch a speaker’s lips and hands at the same time.
 With the app, however, spoken words from the speaker’s fingertip can be displayed next to text and illustrations, all on the same screen.
 On top of that, the app does not require any special skills, and saves a lot of time since text doesn’t need to be written or typed.

 A Global Conversation